scalar-labs/helm-charts/charts/schema-loading/README.md

 # schema-loading

-Implementation schema loading for scalar-ledger Current chart version is `2.0.0`
+A schema loading tool for Scalar DL.
+Current chart version is `2.0.0`

 ## Values